China Association for International Friendly Contact: History

 The China Association for International Friendly Contact was founded in Beijing, China, in December 1984.
 It was founded at the behest of Wang Zhen, Wang Shoudao, Huang Hua, with the objective of "fostering international amicable exchanges and collaboration among civil society, as well as advancing global peace and development".

 Scholar Anne-Marie Brady stated that CAIFC traditionally "interacted with a wider range of groups" than did the Chinese People's Association for Friendship with Foreign Countries and had close links to Deng Xiaoping.
 CAIFC's vice president is Deng Rong, a daughter of Deng Xiaoping.

 In 2007, a founding member of CAIFC, Wang Qingqan, was sentenced to death for spying on behalf of Japan.
 In 2015, CAIFC's head, Xing Yunming, was arrested on corruption charges.

 CAIFC has hosted forums with prominent executives and political leaders such as Bill Gates, Tony Blair, John Howard, and Malcolm McCusker.
 The organization has maintained cooperative relationships with private Chinese companies such as CEFC China Energy and its former head Ye Jianming.
 In June 2020, it was reported that CAIFC had provided financial support to the Rajiv Gandhi Foundation.
+In 2024, an investigation by news outlets Humo and Apache.be revealed that CAIFC had liaised with Belgian politician Filip Dewinter who had worked for several years as a "senior political advisor" for China.